-The return outwards book of John will appear as follows:
+The returns outward book will appear as follows:

 The journal entries for the return of merchandise purchased for cash and merchandise purchased on account are different.

-Required: Make a journal entry in the books of Y Merchants:
+Required: Make a journal entry in the books of Y Merchants that records:

-- to record the purchase of merchandise from Z Traders.
+- The purchase of merchandise from Z Traders

-- to record the receipt of refund of cash for goods returned to Z Traders.
+- The receipt of refund of cash for goods returned to Z Traders

 Required: How would you journalize the above transactions in the books of Y Merchants?